himanshuverma544/Ecommerce-Web-App/plan.md

 b.
 On Product Page

 i.
 Let the user set the quantity, by default keep quantity 1. ii.
-When the user hit Add to Cart button, pull out the product id, quantity and then hit the API post request and add the the quantity of the product with the existed previous quantity.
+When the user hits the Add to Cart button, pull out the product ID, and quantity and then hit the API post request and add the quantity of the product with the existing previous quantity.

 > QUERY: UPDATE cart_items SET quantity = $quantity + $newQuantity WHERE cart_id = $cart_id AND product_id = $product_id;

-C. Handling Removing of item : On Homepage, Product, Cart
+C. Handling Removing of item: On Homepage, Product, Cart

 i.
-Once remove item button got clicked, hit the API post request and send the cart_id and product_id and then delete the cart item from the database.
+Once the remove item button is clicked, hit the API post request send the cart_id and product_id and then delete the cart item from the database.

 > Query: DELETE FROM cart_items WHERE cart_id = $cart_id AND product_id = $product_id;